shiya-liu/technical-exercise/content/docs/questions/question3.md

 </tbody>
 </table>

 With p value larger than 0.05, we cannot conclude that whether performance change over term.
 It might because that the relationship is not linear.

 Therefore, logistic regression does not apply to this situation.
 But the coefficient of term_code did show there is negative relationship even it is not significant.

 ## Conclusion
-The overall trend of performance decreases.
+The overall trend of performance decreases, but it does not significant.